-The Bank's subsidiary MaltaPost p.l.c. meanwhile recorded a higher profit before tax in 2014 so that the consolidated Group profit amounted to €6.2 million.
+Meanwhile, the Bank's subsidiary MaltaPost p.l.c. recorded a higher profit before tax in 2015.
+This reflected the success of recent investments in new lines of business designed to compensate for the declining importance of letter mail.
+As a result, the consolidated Group profit before tax for the year rose to ε 7.8 million.